baliksjosay/google-api-python-client/CODE_OF_CONDUCT.md

 sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, or nationality.

-Examples of unacceptable behavior by participants include:
+Examples of unacceptable behAvior by participants include:

 * The use of sexualized language or imagery
 * Personal attacks